 new or unusual pain in your wrist, thigh, hip, or back;

-low magnesium - dizziness, fast or irregular heart rate, tremors (shaking) or jerking muscle movements, feeling jittery, muscle cramps, muscle spasms in your hands and feet, cough or choking feeling; or
+low magnesium - dizziness, irregular heartbeats, feeling jittery, muscle cramps, muscle spasms, cough or choking feeling; or

 new or worsening symptoms of lupus - joint pain, and a skin rash on your cheeks or arms that worsens in sunlight.

-If you use omeprazole for longer than 3 years, you could develop a vitamin B-12 deficiency.
+If you use this medicine for longer than 3 years, you could develop a vitamin B-12 deficiency.
 Talk to your doctor about how to manage this condition if you develop it.

 Common omeprazole side effects may include:

 stomach pain, gas;